Master of Science

 The master’s program builds on your undergraduate nursing education and focuses on applying advanced theory and evidence-based data to clinical practice.
 The curriculum includes courses in the advanced practice role, nursing theory, family theory, informatics, quality and safety, leadership and health care policy, research and advanced pathophysiology and pharmacology.
 You may take practicum courses as electives to strengthen your advanced practice skills.
 You also may participate in faculty-sponsored research or individual research projects under faculty guidance, or practice teaching or nursing administration.

-- Pediatric Nurse Practitioner (PNP) - Actively Recruiting for Fall 2014
+- Pediatric Nurse Practitioner (PNP) - (full time only)

 - Family Nurse Practitioner (FNP)